pablo79d8/My-projects/README.md

 Project summary:
 - Visualization D3 -> Interactive charts made with JavaScript and D3
-- Decrypt message -> Decryption of a message using the Metropolis algorithm
+- Decrypt message -> Decryption of a message using the Metropolis-Hastings algorithm

 <br><br><br>